omeshomes/outfit/README.md

 Team Members: Mohammed Syed, Makoto Kinoshita, Otto Nagengast, Omid Rooholfada, and Ryan Clyde.

-The backend for our application is stored in a seperate repo located here: https://github.com/mohammad-gitup/AngelHackBackEnd/
+The mobile app frontend is written in React Native, while the backend uses ExpressJS and leverages the Clarifai Vision API.
+The backend for is stored in a seperate repo located here: https://github.com/mohammad-gitup/AngelHackBackEnd/

 Hope you like our product!